 - See wolves and grizzly bears up close in a wildlife park and educational facility

 We reserve the right to alter our listed itinerary based on current snow conditions and wildlife movement to maximize your enjoyment!

 Your guides will meet you around lunchtime in Bozeman, Montana, where we begin and end our adventure.
-We’ll transfer from there through the Paradise Valley to the Park Hotel, our basecamp in the small town of Gardiner for the week, about 90 minutes away.
+We’ll transfer from there through the Paradise Valley to the Wonderland Hotel, our basecamp in the small town of Gardiner for the week, about 90 minutes away.
 We’ll have a brief orientation, pack some energy food, and dress for the weather before heading toward the park’s northeast entrance and our first hike at Mammoth Hot Springs (Yellowstone’s headquarters).

 The terraces are unique from other thermal areas of the park.
 As hot water rises through the limestone from below it interacts with hot gases and forms an acidic solution that dissolves the rock and ultimately deposits a white chalky material known as travertine, which forms beautiful terraces on the side of the hill that we can walk among.
 Because we are at a lower elevation than most of the Park, the early snow up high entice elk and deer to stick around and you’ll probably see many of them at Mammoth.

 Tonight your guide(s) will host a happy hour and casual dinner in their lodge room with our special guest – wolf biologist Jon Trapp, who will be leading us on adventures and educating us about wolves for the next two days.
 We’ll get to bed early tonight as we’ll be out the door tomorrow before the crack of dawn!